kumaramitrai/react-shopping-cart/README.md

 ### Testing

 Testing is done using Cypress.
-Run the tests with the following command: `npm run test`.
+Run the tests with the following :

+## Run the Tests

+1. Start your development server: npm run dev
+2. Run Cypress:
+    npx cypress open

+3. Select cart.cy.js from the test runner to execute the tests.

 ### Technologies Used